Personal Simulation Works

 Only the frictional and lift-induced components of drag can be computed, however, unless the user chooses to use Cmarc's nonlinear option, which incorporates boundary-layer displacement in the iterated solution.
 While an inviscid analysis is inherently unable to calculate pressure or "form" drag, iterating over the boundary layer allows Cmarc to predict pressure drag with good accuracy so long as large areas of separated flow are not present..

 Cmarc and Pmarc-12 input files are mutually compatible.
-Cmarc's output formats are a superset of Pmarc-12's; Cmarc adds a number of files whose purpose is to communicate output data to Postmarc.
+Cmarc's output formats are a superset of Pmarc-12's; Cmarc adds several files whose purpose is to communicate output data to Postmarc.
 Postmarc incorporates a number of Cmarc procedures, particularly those related to the boundary layer analysis, in order to permit interactive generation of on- and off-body streamlines and of pressure and velocity maps of the free stream.
-With Cmarc and Postmarc, it is not necessary to re-run the entire analysis each time new streamlines are desired.
+With Cmarc and Postmarc, it is not necessary to re-run the entire analysis each time new streamlines or velocity scans are desired.

-Cmarc's program screen (see below) allows the user to alter a number of parameters and run conditions without editing the input file.
+Cmarc's program screen (below) allows the user to alter a number of parameters and run conditions without editing the input file.
 In this it resembles the "Analysis" screen in Digital Wind Tunnel (DWT).
-Batch processes can be programmed to occur at any future date and time, and batch files can be saved and reused.
-Memory detection and management work the same as in DWT.
+Batch processes can be scheduled to occur at any future date and time, and batch files can be saved and reused.
+Memory detection and management work the same as in Digital Wing Tunnel.

-Cmarc, which is written in ANSI C, can also be delivered to customers in the form of a 32-bit DOS command-line executable.
-This version of Cmarc is also available in the form of UNIX-compatible source code with a makefile.
+Cmarc, which is written in ANSI C, can also be delivered to customers in command-line form, either as a DOS executable or as UNIX-compatible source code with a makefile.
+Source code is provided at AeroLogic's discretion, and may be modified by the user, but not redistributed.

 |This page designed